 Two years ago I took my first winter trip to Yellowstone and I wasn’t really prepared for the crazy low temperatures we encountered.
 I was good at layering but my weak spot was definitely my hands.
-I had brought two pairs of gloves but neither were designed for extreme cold and I wound up with frozen hands every day.
+I had brought two pairs of my best winter gloves but neither were designed for extreme cold and I wound up with frozen hands every day.

 So this year I made it a priority to get myself the best extreme cold weather gloves for our adventures in Yellowstone.
 No more numb fingers!

 So I was back to having no gloves for our trip.
-Thankfully, the nice folks at Seirus mailed me a pair of their Heatwave Plus Beam gloves.
+Thankfully, the nice folks at Seirus mailed me a pair of their Heatwave Plus Beam winter gloves.

 Seirus Heatwave + ™ Beam ™ Gore-tex® Gloves Features

-They are packed with cool features:
+These thermal gloves are packed with cool features:

-- Gore-Tex waterproof exteriror
+- Gore-Tex waterproof exterior